prometheus/alertmanager/README.md

   (default "200ms")
 - `--cluster.pushpull-interval` value: lower values will increase convergence speeds at expense of bandwidth (default "1m0s")
+- `--cluster.settle-timeout` value: maximum time to wait for cluster connections to settle before evaluating notifications.

 The chosen port in the `cluster.listen-address` flag is the port that needs to be specified in the `cluster.peer` flag of the other peers.